-Monica is an Los Angeles based New York City raised artist and educator.
-She has been teaching architecture design, art and digital media since 2000 both at the high school and college level.
+Monica is a Connecticut-based New York City-raised artist and educator.
+She has been teaching architecture design, art, and digital media since 2000, both at the high school and college levels.

-The species work utilizes concepts derived from observations that demonstrate in biological systems.
-Projects are grown into architectonic composites that generate hyper articulated forms and spatial fields.
+The species work utilizes concepts derived from observations that demonstrate biological systems.
+Projects are grown into architectonic composites that generate hyper-articulated forms and spatial fields.

 The species' work is grown through varied aggregation at multiple scales.
 The objective is the production of new organisms and organizational methods that represent morphogenetic evolutionary traits.

 Education: Bachelor of Architecture, Cooper Union, Masters of Advanced Architectural Design, Columbia University.
 CTE UC Berkeley Extension, Teaching Credential California: Architecture/Engineering, Arts/ Media.